Homemade Cat Food: Is It Safe for Cats?

 Core needs include:

-- Arachidonic acid: found in animal fats; cats can’t make enough on their own.
+• Arachidonic acid: found in animal fats; cats cannot make enough on their own.

-- Preformed vitamin A: cats can’t convert beta-carotene efficiently; rely on animal sources (e.g., liver in controlled amounts).
+• Preformed vitamin A: cats cannot convert beta-carotene efficiently, so they rely on animal sources such as liver in controlled amounts.

-- B-vitamins and trace minerals: B12, niacin, zinc, copper, iodine, etc., in the right ranges.
+• B-vitamins and trace minerals: B12, niacin, zinc, copper, iodine, and other nutrients in the right ranges.

 The hard part with homemade food is that problems don’t always show up overnight.
 A cat can look “okay” for months while deep deficiencies are building quietly in the background.
 That’s what worries me most when I see casual DIY recipes shared without warnings.

-- Taurine deficiency: can lead to dilated cardiomyopathy and retinal degeneration.
+• Taurine deficiency: can lead to serious heart and eye problems.

-- Vitamin A problems: deficiency harms vision/skin; excess (often from too much liver) causes toxicity.
+• Vitamin A problems: deficiency can harm vision and skin; excess from too much liver can cause toxicity.

-- GI upset: from abrupt changes, fatty scraps, or inappropriate ingredients.
+• GI upset: can happen from abrupt changes, fatty scraps, or inappropriate ingredients.

 In my own kitchen, I keep a simple mental split: a “green list” of ingredients that can fit into a balanced recipe, and a “red list” that never goes in the cat’s bowl no matter how much he begs.

-- Cooked chicken, turkey, beef, or lamb (trim obvious fat; avoid seasoned marinades)
+• Cooked chicken, turkey, beef, or lamb, with obvious fat trimmed and no seasoned marinades.

-- Small amounts of low-fiber vegetables (e.g., pumpkin or carrot) if desired for texture/fiber
+• Small amounts of low-fiber vegetables, such as pumpkin or carrot, if desired for texture or fiber.

 Avoid

-- Cooked bones or hard weight-bearing bones (splinter/chip risk)
+• Cooked bones or hard weight-bearing bones because of splinter, tooth, and blockage risks.

 When in doubt, I treat new ingredients as “for humans only” until I’ve double-checked a reliable pet-toxicology source or asked a vet.
-A five-second search can prevent a very expensive emergency visit.
+A five-second check can prevent a very expensive emergency visit.

-Raw feeding sounds “natural,” but it carries real risks: bacterial contamination (e.g., Salmonella, E. coli), parasites, and inconsistent nutrient intake.
-Cooking reduces these risks and improves safety for everyone in the home, especially kids, elderly family members, or anyone with a weaker immune system.
+Raw feeding sounds “natural,” but it carries real risks: bacterial contamination, parasites, and inconsistent nutrient intake.
+Cooking reduces these risks and improves safety for everyone in the home, especially kids, elderly family members, pregnant people, or anyone with a weaker immune system.

 In my own home, I’d rather sacrifice a bit of the raw “cool factor” and gain peace of mind with cooked food plus a solid supplement plan.
-If you’re committed to raw, first review our raw diet safety guide and then work directly with a veterinarian or credentialed nutritionist.
+If you’re committed to raw, first review Raw vs Ready-to-Eat for Cats and then work directly with a veterinarian or credentialed nutritionist.
 Raw is not something I’d ever do casually or on vague online advice.

 One of the biggest surprises for many cat parents is that meat alone is not enough.
 Even a mix of meats and an egg will usually miss key vitamins and minerals unless you add the right supplements.

-- Or a commercial feline premix designed specifically for homemade diets
+• A commercial feline premix designed specifically for homemade diets.

-- Feline supplement premix covering taurine, calcium, vitamins/minerals (per label for portion size)
+• Feline supplement premix covering taurine, calcium, vitamins, and minerals, used per label for portion size.

-- Optional: 1 tbsp plain pumpkin puree for fiber and stool quality
+• Optional: 1 tbsp plain pumpkin puree for fiber and stool quality, if tolerated.

 Once you start cooking, the “how” matters almost as much as the ingredients.
 Good hygiene protects both your cat and everyone who shares the kitchen.

-- Thaw in the fridge only; never on the counter.
-Discard leftovers that sit out ~30 minutes.
+• Thaw in the fridge only; never on the counter.
+Discard leftovers that sit out around 30 minutes.

-- Sanitation: separate cutting boards for pet food; wash hands, tools, and surfaces thoroughly.
+• Sanitation: use separate cutting boards for pet food when possible, and wash hands, tools, and surfaces thoroughly.

 Personally, if I can’t realistically keep up with safe storage and cleaning on busy weeks, that’s my sign to lean back on a high-quality commercial food instead of forcing homemade into my routine.